-- 15. Osteopathic educational institutions should ensure that these statements about fitness to practise are made clear to students at the outset of their course and implemented effectively. - 16.
-All decisions about an individual's fitness to practise must be considered on a case by case basis. - 17.
-Fitness to practise issues may arise prior to, as well as during, the RQ course.
+- 16 All decisions about an individual's fitness to practise must be considered on a case by case basis. - 17 Fitness to practise issues may arise prior to, as well as during, the RQ course.
 The standards of acceptable behaviour required of a student prior to and during their course may be different to those required of registered practitioners.
 Different standards of behaviour may also be required from students at different stages of their course.
-For example, a fitness to practise issue which arises in Year 1 prior to any patient contact may be treated differently to the same fitness to practise issue which is identified in the final year of education and training.
-A defined approach to the ways in which learning professional behaviour will be addressed during the course is important to assist student understanding of professional requirements at different points in the course. - 18.
-In all cases, osteopathic educational institutions should only award RQs to students who are capable of practice to the competence, conduct and ethical standards set out in the Osteopathic Practice Standards.
+For example, a fitness to practise issue which arises in Year 1, prior to any patient contact, may be treated differently to the same fitness to practise issue which is identified in the final year of education and training.
+A defined approach to the ways in which learning professional behaviour will be addressed during the course is important to assist student understanding of professional requirements at different points in the course. - 18 In all cases, OEIs should only award RQs to students who are capable of practice to the competence, conduct and ethical standards set out in the Osteopathic Practice Standards.
 In cases where the required standards cannot be demonstrated, it may be appropriate to award an alternative qualification which does not have the status of an RQ and cannot lead to registration with the GOsC.